 My birth mother was just that.
 She was a woman divorced, with three children, who found herself pregnant a fourth time.
 I’m sure it was not by choice on her part, yet it was most definitely a reality just the same.
 Another child was not wanted nor a convenient situation for her life.
 There was a deep need for secrecy when she found out she was pregnant.
 Yet she carried me to full term and found a woman who was unable to conceive, and gave me away.

 I found the paperwork in their correspondence when I was in my late 30’s and already a mother myself.
 The letters were simple and straightforward.
-She, Mary Louise, willingly gave her child, Patricia Ann, to Marie and husband.
+She, Constance Mary Pfeffer, willingly gave her child, Patricia Ann, to Marie and husband.
 She released any hold upon this child with the hope for a good and loving life with more possibility than she could provide.
 She also, on releasing me, provided a safer life for her three other daughters without the stigma of their fourth sister.
 So much has changed in the last 50 years, yet in 1948 Kansas City, Missouri, an unmarried woman with a baby would have been marked something very unpleasant and that would have trickled down to her other daughters.
 When I first read the release letters I was already a mother and I was immediately aware of the love in her sacrifice.
 For herself, her other daughters and for me.
 As a mother myself, I know the love it took to see all sides of the equation and make a decision for all involved that was the strongest decisions for the whole.
 I have never met this woman, my birth mother.
 The records indicate she died several years back, yet I hold her with love in my heart for the love she bestowed upon me by letting me go.